Naturopathy Certification and Classes

 What Classes Will I Take?

-To study naturopathy, you must have knowledge of the body's functions and interactions.
-You can expect to take advanced science courses like biochemistry, neuroscience, anatomy and pathology, as well as courses in the various branches of medicine.
-There are often lab components to your coursework, as well as clinical portions, where you'll observe patients under the supervision of a licensed professional.
+To understand naturopathy, you must have knowledge of the body's functions and interactions.
+You can expect to take advanced science courses like biochemistry, neuroscience and pathology, as well as courses in the various branches of medicine.

 Do I Need to Be Certified to Practice Natural Medicine?